-Leaving the scene of an accident, commonly known as hit and run, is a serious crime.
-The penalties depend on the outcome of the accident.
+Leaving the scene of an accident, also known as a hit-and-run, is a serious crime.
+However, hit-and-run penalties depend on the outcome of the accident.
 If you hit another motor vehicle or a structure and there was property damage, you could face a fine and jail time if convicted.
 If the accident resulted in an injury or death, the penalties are much more severe.

 If the owner of the property you hit with your car is present, you have to provide your name, contact information and driver's license information.
 If the owner is not present, you are required to report the accident to law enforcement.
 Leaving a note is not sufficient, because it could be blown away or removed by someone other than the property owner.